liviucotfas/PlosOne-airplane-boarding-adapting-rp-covid19/readme.md

 > Suggestions:
 > 1. You can download the animations below in order to watch them at a higher resolution.
+> 2. Click on the animations to view the associated video on YouTube.

 ### RP - 2 groups
 #### Aisle distancing: 1.0m